tc39/proposal-temporal/docs/calendar-review.md

   Userland code can completely avoid the use of calendar-specific constants (e.g. 12 months per year) by using these properties.
 - There is never an implicit default calendar system.
   Developers must explicitly decide whether they're using the ISO calendar or another calendar.
-  For example, shortcut methods on the `Temporal.now` object are named with an ISO prefix to avoid ambiguity, such as `Temporal.now.zonedDateTimeISO()`.
+  For example, shortcut methods on the `Temporal.Now` object are named with an ISO prefix to avoid ambiguity, such as `Temporal.Now.zonedDateTimeISO()`.
 - Temporal never infers a calendar from the user's environment.
   Introducing a calendar system into a program requires a conscious, opt-in decision on the part of the developer of the app, library, or input source.